SuborbitalPigeon/chapter_image/text/image.md

 ### Canny edge detection

-The aforementioned edge detection algorithms^[Check plural] only find the edge responses in an image.
+The aforementioned edge detection algorithms only find the edge responses (magnitude and direction) in an image.
 There is no guarantee that these represent actual connected edges, or if they are just local gradients.
 An example of a method which can find connected edges in an image is the *Canny* algorithm [@canny_computational_1986].